 To keep Dental Care healthy, we not only have to make a conscious effort to keep our mouth clean.
 But also have to make sure that they are not exposed to any sort of damaging chemicals and external forces.
 That may weaken them over time or tarnish their appearance.

 Many people tend to chew or nibble on things when they are nervous or stressed.
 One would think that chewing on a simple pencil could do no harm.
 But surprisingly this is not true.

 Chewing on pencils can damage the structure of your teeth causing them to become disfigured.
 Similarly nail biting can also cause your teeth to be chipped-off.
 This is because when a person bites their nails, excess pressure is applied on the jaw which may even lead to jaw dysfunction and other physiological problems.

 So the next time you mindlessly start chewing your pencil, grab a stick of gum instead.
-It’ll keep your mouth busy and your teeth safe.
+It’ll keep your mouth busy and your teeth safe with Dental Care.

 Playing Sports with No Mouth Guard